samjamhen/Watermelons-soen341projectW2024/README.md

 Welcome to our Car Catalog and Reservation System, developed as part of the SOEN 341: Software Process course.
 This web application is designed to provide users, particularly travelers and individuals in urgent need of a vehicle in Canada, with a seamless and convenient experience in selecting, reserving, and managing their vehicle rentals.

 ## Team Members
-Benjamin Ho,
+Quality Assurance/Testing: Benjamin Ho,
-Samuel Henderson,
+Backend Developer: Samuel Henderson,
-Ikram Kamal,
+DevOps Engineer: Ikram Kamal,
-Uyi Oronsaye,
+Frontend Developer: Uyi Oronsaye,
-Yasmine Mouatif,
+Scrun Master: Yasmine Mouatif,
-Hanine Tydrini
+Project manager: Hanine Tydrini

 ## Project Description
 ### Car Catalog (Database)